Pharmacotherapy of depersonalization/derealization disorder

 Depersonalization/derealization disorder (DDD) is characterized by persistent or recurrent depersonalization and/or derealization that causes clinically significant distress, while reality testing remains intact .

 DDD has a prevalence of approximately 2 percent and is associated with significant morbidity, but often goes undetected or misdiagnosed, leading to delays in treatment.

 This topic discusses pharmacotherapy for DDD.
 The epidemiology, pathogenesis, clinical manifestations, course, and diagnosis of DDD are discussed separately.
 Psychotherapy for DDD is also discussed separately.
-(See "Depersonalization/derealization disorder: Epidemiology, pathogenesis, clinical manifestations, course, and diagnosis" and "Psychotherapy for depersonalization/derealization disorder".)
+(See "Depersonalization/derealization disorder: Epidemiology, pathogenesis, clinical manifestations, course, and diagnosis" and "Psychotherapy of depersonalization/derealization disorder".)

 APPROACH TO TREATMENT

 Our approach to selecting among treatments for depersonalization/derealization disorder, including the use of pharmacotherapy and psychotherapy, is discussed separately.